sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

  ![img](img/Substance_maskMenu.jpg)

-## Textures from Other Programs - Mari, Zbrush, Photoshop
+## Exporting Textures from Other Programs - Mari, Zbrush, Photoshop

 As long as the names follow this naming convention they can be exported from any program: Photoshop, Mari, or even Zbrush for a normal or displacement map derived from a sculpt.
 For example here are displacement and normal maps exported from Zbrush: